Systems Admin, Operations, Comms, Design, PR

 Throughout the year, we heavily support all Red Lentil locations with:

-- planning multi-channel campaigns for events and promotions, including measuring KPIs, insights review, and reporting for pivoting strategy
+- Multi-channel campaigns for events and promotions, including KPIs, insights review, and reporting

-- email marketing campaigns tied to list segmentation that consistently generate 52%+ open rate and 6-10% click-through rate; we more than doubled the number of subscribers from 2021 to 2022
+- Email marketing campaigns tied to list segmentation that consistently generate 52%+ open rate and 6-10% click-through rate; we have more than doubled the number of subscribers for each location year over year

-- event coordination and media relations outreach for music events, holidays, and press events, attracting local and state legislators, vegan bloggers, and influencers
+- Event coordination and media relations outreach for events, holidays, and press events, attracting local and state legislators, bloggers, influencers, reporters, and customers; ticket sales and promotions via website, Facebook, and Eventbrite

-- print campaigns, advertising, trade show collateral, and in-house signage
+- Print campaigns, advertising, trade show collateral, and signage

 Crisis communications and brand loyalty ... one post at a time